lt-shy-john/covid19-vaccine-game-theory/README.md

 * `networkx`
 * `matplotlib`

-These libraries are common external ones.
-In case you need to use
+These libraries are the common external libraries.
+In case you need to install them, use
 ```bash
 pip install numpy
 ```